lethenju/databash/README.md

 Simple database solution with Linux bash

 /!\ WARNING /!\\

-This is just a project, as for now only some APIs are implemented.
-They lack unitary and verification tests and error handling.
-You shouldnt use this code for your application
+This code lacks unitary tests, verification tests and error handling.
+You shouldnt use this code for your application yet.

 ## What for ?